Bordered Floer homology for manifolds with torus boundary via immersed curves: Decorated immersed curves as type D structures

-For longer words $I$ the reasoning is similar, though there will be more terms since the complex $\sC(\tracks, \tracks_{p(I)})$ counts bigons formed with $\tracks_J$ for any subword $J$ of $p(I)$. \end{proof} The preceding Lemma (and induction on the length of $p(I)$) shows that if the dimension of the homology of $\sC(\tracks, \tracks_J)$ is known for every word $J$, then the number of instances of $I$ or $I^{-1}$ in $\tracks$ can be determined for any word $I$.
-Since $\tracks$ has a finite number of curves which have a finite length, sufficiently long words will only occur a nonzero number of times if they repeat the entire cyclic word for one of the immersed curves in $\tracks$.
+The preceding lemma (and induction on the length of $\tracks_{\bar I}$) shows that if the dimension of the homology of $\sC(\tracks, \tracks_{\bar J})$ is known for every word $J$, then the number of instances of $I$ or $I^{-1}$ in $\tracks$ can be determined for any word $I$.
+Since $\tracks$ has a finite number of curves that have a finite length, sufficiently long words will only occur a nonzero number of times if they repeat the entire cyclic word for one of the immersed curves in $\tracks$.
 In this way, the underlying immersed curves in $\tracks$ can be determined, with multiplicity.